Trini nights on the town for a liming & partying people

-Around Port of Spain, Ariapita Avenue – sometimes just called “The Avenue” – is a microcosm of the bar and lounge experience in Trinidad, but there are popular hangouts in all the major towns like St Augustine, Trincity, Arima, Chaguanas and San Fernando.
+Ariapita Avenue – sometimes just called “The Avenue” – is a microcosm of the bar and lounge experience in Trinidad, but there are popular hangouts around Port of Spain and in all the major towns like St Augustine, Trincity, Arima, Chaguanas and San Fernando.
 Hotels have modern and well-equipped bars and lounges, often with great ambiance.

-Other night spots on the Ariapita Avenue strip include the Corner Bar, Studio, Coco Lounge, the Squeeze, Shakers, and Satchmo’s.
-At More Vino, you will find wines from around the world and fresh sushi.
+So if you’re in Port of Spain and your taste runs more towards the swanky lounge, the sports bar and the night club, head towards Woodbrook.
+Popular night spots on the Ariapita Avenue strip at More Vino, where you will find wines from around the world and fresh sushi.
 The neighbouring Drink!
 Wine Bar features DJs on Friday nights.
 La Casa de Ibiza, Woodford Café and Trotters serve live and televised entertainment with the food.
 Not far away, Aura serves cocktails, wines and cutters in elegant surroundings, and Minglers and Earth provide cosy indoor seating and picnic-table style pavement seating along Cipriani Boulevard.

 If you’ve got your dancing shoes, take them to the 51° nightclub, where karaoke starts the party off on a Thursday evening.
 The Zen Nightclub is noted for four levels of dance floors and bars, including a special VIP level.
 Katalyst has a nightclub interior with an attractive deck outside; likewise, Club Alchemy has merged the night club and lounge experience.
 It will cost you $80 to $175 to get into a nightclub, though most clubs run regular free entry and free drinks promotions.

 If you still have time and energy, fêtes, parties and live concerts featuring local and international acts might be staged in large outdoor venues like the Queen’s Park Savannah at any time, especially around carnival.